 If you were to push a rebased branch to a remote repository that already contains the same branch (but with the old history), you would:

-2. Possibly make someone else very unhappy, since their local version of the given branch no longer matches the branch on the remote, which can lead to all sorts of trouble.
+), since Git will not allow you to push a new history to an existing branch otherwise.
+This effectively replaces the history for the given remote branch with a new history. - Possibly make someone else very unhappy, since their local version of the given branch no longer matches the branch on the remote, which can lead to all sorts of trouble.

 In general, avoid overwriting the history of a branch on a remote (the one exception is to rewrite the history of a branch that is under code review – depending on how your code review system works – but that is a different discussion).

 If you need to rebase a branch that is shared with others on a remote, a simple workflow is to create a new branch that you rebase, instead of rebasing the original branch.
-Assuming that you have my-topic-branch checked out, you can do:
+Assuming that you have my-topic-branch

-git push -u origin my-topic-branch-2
+git checkout -b my-topic-branch-2 git fetch origin git rebase origin/master git push -u origin my-topic-branch-2

-…and then tell people working on my-topic-branch to continue working on my-topic-branch-2 instead.
+instead.
 The old branch is then effectively obsolete, and should not be merged back to master.

 Caveat 2: Resolving conflicts in a rebase can be more work than in a merge